adielBm/math-archive/Linear Algebra/Vector spaces.md

 - $w_{1},w_{2},\dots,{w_{k}}\in{F^n}$, are coordinate vectors by $B$ of $v_{1},v_{2},\dots,{v_{k}}\in{V}$. (respectively)
 - $\set{v_{1},v_{2},\dots,{v_{k}}}$ are the basis of $U$

-### Extending a linearly independent set to a basis by adding a vectors
+### Extending a linearly independent set to a basis by adding vectors

 #todo
 - Obtain the reduced row echelon form (RREF) of the matrix as row of vectors. and then complete it to identity matrix. (the rows for the complete are the vectors for complete to basis)